-Incorrect tire pressures detract from controllability and ride comfort, and they cause the tires to wear abnormally.
+Incorrect tire pressures detract from controllability and ride comfort, and they cause the tires to wear abnormally. • Correct tire pressure (tread worn evenly)

 Roadholding is good, and steering is responsive.
-Rolling resistance is low, so fuel consumption is also lower.
+Rolling resistance is low, so fuel consumption is also lower. • Abnormally low tire pressure (tread worn at shoulders)